Frequently asked questions

 If you are employed on a rostered system this may be either on a full or part time basis but you will work 5 days out of 7.
 Hours and days of attendance are normally confirmed by line management.

-There may also be the opportunity to participate in a Flexible Working Hours (FWH) scheme although this is mainly confined to staff in Longmore House and Regional Offices and is subject to the needs of the agency.
+There may also be the opportunity to participate in a Flexible Working Hours (FWH) scheme although this is mainly confined to staff in Longmore House, John Sinclair House and Regional Offices and is subject to the needs of the business.

 Q: Is there a probationary period?